samsonjs/lake/Readme.md

 Compiling & Running
 ===================

-Portable C99, only dep is glib, nothing to configure, no documentation!
+Portable C99, no dependencies, nothing to configure, no documentation!

-Install glib 2.x using your package manager, for me it's either `brew install glib` or `sudo aptitude install libglib2.0-dev`.
-You'll also need some version of gcc and GNU make.
+You'll need some version LLVM for clang, and GNU make.
+Compiles with GCC too if you prefer, just change the Makefile.

 Once you have all that you can build the repl: